Café Capriccio

 Planning Your Evening at 49 Grand Street

-The evening format works leading when treated as the main event: arrive without a tight end time, let the courses sequence as the kitchen intends, and expect the wine program to integrate with the Italian structure of the meal.
-That is the context in which Café Capriccio makes the most sense, and the context in which its particular strengths become most legible.
+The evening format works well when treated as the main event: arrive without a tight end time, let the courses sequence as the kitchen intends, and expect the wine program to integrate with the Italian structure of the meal.
+That is the context in which Café Capriccio makes the most sense.

 Cuisine-First Comparison